 The Pre-AP Program is a program offered to schools by College Board.
-Pre-AP courses deliver grade-level appropriate instruction through focused course frameworks, instructional resources, learning checkpoints, and collaborative educator workshops.
-They are designed to support all students across varying levels of abilities through focus.
+Pre-AP courses deliver grade-level appropriate instruction through focused course frameworks, instructional resources, classroom assessments for learning, and collaborative educator workshops.
+They are designed to support all students across varying levels of abilities.
 They are not honors or advanced courses.
-The Program grants educators and their students the space and time for deep engagement with content.
+The Program components provide educators and their students the space and time for deep engagement with content.

 Participating schools receive an official Pre-AP designation for each course and the opportunity to bring engaging, meaningful, foundational coursework to all their students across varying levels of abilities.
 This designation signals consistent, high standards in focused courses that help build, strengthen, and reinforce students’ content knowledge and critical thinking skills.

 The Pre-AP Program launched in the 2018-2019 school year with eight courses.
 Three additional courses launched as part of the 2020-21 academic year.

 - Offer every student access to a high-quality education that prepares them for success in high school and beyond

 - Provide educators with engaging, targeted course materials that help them ensure their students successfully master grade-level materials.

 Pre-AP® courses deliver grade-level appropriate instruction through focused course frameworks, engaging instructional resources, and classroom assessments for understanding.
 They are designed to support all students across varying levels of abilities.
 They are not honors or advanced courses.
 Students learn more deeply by spending time on the topics and skills that matter most.
 The program components provide teachers and students the time for deep engagement with content.
 Pre-AP challenges students to build relevant critical thinking skills through the following shared principles:

 Close Observation and Analysis: As students encounter texts, art, graphs, maps, problems, and other source materials, they will learn to first engage in deep, close observation before being asked to explain and then apply or evaluate.